 The best time to view these living artifacts is spring, from mid April to the end of May.
 This is the off-season, meaning that the beaches are less crowded, and it’s also the mating season of the horses.

 Whether your stay is a day, a weekend or a month, make time to visit the 4×4 beaches and see if you can spot some wild horses.
-Better yet, take a tour with the Corolla Wild Horse Fund, whose mission is to protect and preserve the herd, and whose guides are full of fun facts and insider info.
+Better yet, take a wild horse tour or visit the Corolla Wild Horse Fund, whose mission is to protect and preserve the herd, and also educate visitors and residents on their history.